-The original Church, as founded by Christ, and sanctified through the Holy Spirit through the event of Pentecost, evolved through the evangelism of the apostles and each of the apostles carried out Christ's commandment to spread the Christian faith throughout all nations.
+The original Church, as founded by Christ, and sanctified through the Holy Spirit by the event of Pentecost, evolved through the evangelism of the apostles.
+These apostles carried out Christ's commandment to spread the Christian faith throughout all nations.
 Some of the more prominent of Jesus' apostles founded specific geographical regions that became known as Patriarchates.
 These patriarchates, as a whole, were known as a Pentarchy and consisted of,